 Solution 5 – Change the game from fullscreen to borderless window mode

-Another problem with Nvidia drivers is that sometimes the game minimizes and crashes, and in order to fix that it’s suggested that you change your mode from fullscreen to borderless window.
+Another problem with Nvidia drivers is that sometimes the game minimises and crashes, and in order to fix that it’s suggested that you change your mode from full-screen to border-less window.

 Solution 6 – Close EVGA PrecisionX 16